Three ways to manage culture shock

 This variety keeps us from being locked into one and only perspective that may simply be our state of “being” at that particular time.
 We open our vision, discover other states of “being” that may also be true and, thus, have a power of choice.
 We can now choose which point of view suits us best at the moment -- which will make us happier and more fulfilled.
 Because remember -- living in another culture will remain essentially the same no matter how we look at it, but our looking at the situation will have an enormous impact on us, our emotions, and our opportunities.

 So the first way to manage culture shock – and your relationship with another culture – is to notice what state of being you are in.
 What perspective do you hold now?
 What other points of view are out there that also ring true for you?
 Step out of your present perspective and step into another one – the one that is more inspiring and holds more creative power.

 Another way – the second way – to manage culture shock is to treat your relationship with another culture as you would any relationship.
 Increase positivity.
 Just as with any relationship – be it with your partner, your child, your bank manager – you’ll have good times and bad times.
 And, of course, you try your best to avoid the bad times.
 It’s the same here.
 Try to increase overall positivity in the relationship by increasing the number of positive interactions with the new culture and decreasing the number of negative ones.
 You are aiming for about 5x1.
 For instance, what makes your day?
 Is it going to a museum, chatting with a friend, going to a theater, or shopping for souvenirs to send home?
 Make sure you have five of those activities and only one of the ones that upset you (like ringing up your landlord) in any given period of time.

-of whatever is bothering you.
-Blaming, criticizing, and
+sense of acceptance of whatever is bothering you.
+Blaming,

-judging will only escalate your conflict with another culture
+criticizing, and judging will only escalate your conflict with

-– the development you don’t want.
-If on the other hand
+another culture – the development you don’t want.
+If on the

-you use humor, you’ll avoid spiraling out of control in your
+other hand you use humor, you’ll avoid spiraling out of control in

 About the Author: